khouloud-mekni/linux-infrastructure-hardening/README.md

-# 🚀 LN-Labs: Linux Infrastructure Hardening, Routing & Automation
+# 🚀 Linux Infrastructure Hardening, Routing & Automation

 ## 📌 About the Project
 This hands-on project simulates the deployment, hardening, and automation of a web server within an enterprise production environment.
 Rather than relying on insecure default setups, the core focus is placed on **system hardening**, **strict least-privilege access control**, and **data resilience** against system failures.